na-na-hi/renget/archive/LiminalCrossroads6.md

 “You started it!”

 Bill feels something strike and scratch his lower back.
-He turns his head around to see the Hisuian growlithe facing at him, laying on his side with a smug look.
+He turns his head around to see the Hisuian growlithe facing at him, laying on his side with a smug grin.
 It was definitely his younger brother’s hindpaw that hit him.

 “Gill…”

 Gill proceeds to kick him again.

-“Gill, we’re naked, this is weird.”
+“Gill, we’re naked, this feels weird.”

 Now *two* hindlegs kick him.

 “You fucker—”

 Bill turns around, now scoring a couple of kicks himself on the little bastard.
 Followed by Gill clawing at him some more.
-One of them even attempted to bite the other one’s legs.
+One of them even attempted to bite the other one’s leg.
+In no time at all, they're exchanging several kicks and swipes between the two.

 Once again, everything is alright.